Your doctor will conduct a physical exam, look for signs and symptoms of influenza, and possibly order a test that detects influenza viruses.

 - Rest.
 Get more sleep to help your immune system fight infection.

 - Consider pain relievers.
 Use an over-the-counter pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others), to combat the achiness associated with influenza.
-Use caution when giving aspirin to children or teens because of the risk of Reye's syndrome, a rare but potentially fatal condition.
+Children and teens recovering from flu-like symptoms should never take aspirin because of the risk of Reye's syndrome, a rare but potentially fatal condition.

 To help control the spread of influenza in your community, stay home and keep sick children home until fever has been gone for 24 hours.